What Is SSH (Secure Shell)? Meaning, Working, Benefits, and Limitations

 In simpler terms, SSH creates a secure channel where users can send commands and data without the risk of interception, manipulation, or eavesdropping.

-What Does SSH Do?
+What does SSH do?

-1) Authentication
+1) Authenticate

 2) Encryption